ktmbiome/biobakery_snakemake/README.md

 ln -s ../share/trimmomatic/trimmomatic.jar .
 ```

+There is a possibility that this file already exists in the intended directory, but we have encountered situations where it is not -- running these two lines of code confirms everything is in the right place.

 ### Databases

 Next, we install the databases that biobakery uses throughout the pipeline.
 This process can take awhile, so we recommend submitting a job to the scheduler of your HPC.
-The commands for a SLURM batch script to download the databases used by the current workflow during development are below:
+The commands for a SLURM batch script to download the databases used by the current workflow are below:

 ```
 #!/usr/bin/bash